16th World Congress of Rural Sociology and 64th Congress of the Brazilian Society of Rural Economics, Management and Sociology

 64th Congress of the Brazilian Society of Rural Economics, Management and Sociology and XVI World Congress of Rural Sociology

-promoted by the International Rural Sociology Association (IRSA) and the Brazilian Society of Economics, Administration and Rural Sociology (SOBER)
+promoted by the International Rural Sociology Association (IRSA) and the Brazilian Society of Rural Economics, Administration and Sociology (SOBER)

 SOBER is a non-profit civil association founded in 1959, whose purpose is to promote the development and exchange of knowledge in the field of rural social sciences and related fields, with the aim of providing support for the formulation, monitoring and evaluation of public policies aimed at sustainable development, and for decision-making by private sector agents.